spmedia/PhishingSecLists/attribution.md

 ## Contact

-If you have questions about these attribution requirements, please contact me on [BSky](https://bsky.app/profile/edm0nd.bsky.social).
+If you have questions about these attribution requirements, please contact me via email (its on my github profile).

+tl;dr = if you use this to find or do cool shit, credit me <3 if you publishing or somethang